vijayreddy0309/DP-6/README.md

 Output: 9

-    Explanation: Delete 3 to earn 3 points, deleting both 2's and the 4.Then, delete 3 again to earn 3 points, and 3 again to earn 3         points.9 total points are earned.
+    Explanation: Delete 3 to earn 3 points, deleting both 2's and the 4.
+    Then, delete 3 again to earn 3 points, and 3 again to earn 3 points.9 total points are earned.

 Note: The length of nums is at most 20000.
       Each element nums[i] is an integer in the range [1, 10000].